Find the class that’s right for you or call us at 651-699-3438 for assistance.

 A 2011 study published in the Yonsei Medical Journal found that glutamine supports the immune system and is especially beneficial for patients in the hospital and those fighting viruses or overwhelming infections.
 (Kim, 2011) Clinically, we have found that our clients looking for better digestion and fewer cravings have greatly benefited from an L-glutamine supplement.

 If you have anxiety, sugar or alcohol cravings, constipation or diarrhea, a poor immune system, low muscle mass, poor wound healing or slow recovery after workouts, you may want to supplement with L-glutamine.
-July is a great time to try L-Glutamine since it’s 15% off all month long.
-L-Glutamine comes in two forms; pick whichever works for you, capsules or powder, both are on sale this month.
-If you already take it, stock up!
+L-Glutamine comes in two forms; pick whichever works for you, capsules or powder.